opulo-inc/docs/docs/openpnp/v4/calibration/2-connect-to-machine/index.md

         OpenPnP **does not** remember the previous nozzle positions from the last homing sequence, meaning it **cannot adjust movements based on past alignment**.
 If the nozzles are not level before homing, they may collide with the machine, leading to misalignment or serious hardware damage.
          ![level nozzles](images/level-nozzles-gif.gif)
     !!!
 Note
-        Use the `P` between the Z-axis up/down arrows located in Machine Controls toward the bottom right of OpenPnP.
+        Use the `P` between the Z-axis up/down arrows located in Machine Controls toward the bottom left of OpenPnP.
 This ensures the nozzle tips are out of the way.<br/><br?>
         The `P` stands for **Parking** the nozzle out of the way into a safe height that won’t collide with any objects.
 If nothing happens after you click the `P` button, that means the nozzles are at a safe height already.
     !!!
 Note "Nozzles not level after parking."
         The nozzles may not be level when clicking the “**Park**” button, which is okay.
 The nozzle only moves to the point that it reaches the “safe zone” and then stops.